kz4/ComputerNetworking/ContentDeliveryNetwork/README.md

 # Performance Enhancement Approaches (Design Decisions)
 1. Cache Management
 As we have the assumption that the replica server will have limited disk quota, thus it is necessary to implement an effective cache management strategy to cache the downloaded materials.
 We applied the firstly implemented LRU(Least Recently Used) strategy, in which the least recently used item will be discarded firstly.
 At the end, we switch to LFU(Least  Frequently Used) strategy, in which the least frequently used item will be discarded firstly.
 Because LFU can provide less page fault[1], and fit our purpose better.
+We referred to a web page[2] for the Implementation of LFU.
 2. Latency Measurement
 To locate the server with the lowest latency, we implemented both active measurements and passive measurements by IP geolocations.
 For the active measurement, we send request with client IP by TCP socket to each server, and each is wrapped with a thread.
 Each server can act as a ping server, which takes ping request, and use scamper to measure the ping time between its IP and the client, and send the result back.
 The result will be sorted, and the one with the shortest latency will be returned.
 For each request, if the active measurement failed for any reason, such as timeout of the socket, we will return result by passive measurement.
 For the passive measurement, we calculate the distance between each server and the client IP, and take the closest server as result.